 Francis sits on the IMTAC committee that address the travel needs of older people, and is also a volunteer with Cruise to assist persons dealing with the grief process.
 Francis is also a former Trustee of Engage with Age.

 Sinead joined the board of Engage with Age in 2018.
-She works as a Housing Support Worker for Clanmill Housing, and is based in Mullan Mews which is a supported living centre for people living with dementia.
+She works with Queen’s University of Belfast, and has previously been a Housing Support Worker for Clanmill Housing based in Mullan Mews, a supported living centre for people living with dementia.